This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 How Asbestos Was Used in Vehicles

 The Environmental Protection Agency (EPA) banned the use of asbestos in the manufacturing, processing, and importation of certain, specific products.
 Those specified are construction materials but the EPA also banned asbestos in any new uses.
-This does not include car parts.
 Most manufacturers of new cars stopped using asbestos in the 1990s because of the health risks.
 The biggest risk to automotive workers today is in older or aftermarket parts.
 Car parts that may contain asbestos include: